 We can only imagine the significance of this silent hidden friend for Patty—the comfort Dolly surely offered to the eight-year-old during a time of deep duress.
 Like the child who loved her, this tiny figure crossed much of the country, transported to the other side of the known world.
 During harsh months on the trail and months trapped in deep snow in the Sierras, Patty was able to touch Dolly and sense her presence.
 When rescue came, Dolly came into the open.
 Before Patty Reed Lewis’s death in 1923, she donated Dolly and other Donner Party memorabilia to Sutter’s Fort State Historic Park in Sacramento, California.

-For the complete article and a photo of Dolly, see the Fall 2019 issue of PieceWork.
+For the complete article, see the Fall 2019 issue of PieceWork.

 Penelope Hemingway contributed the foreword to the new edition of The Old Hand-Knitters of the Dales (1951.
 Rev. ed.
 Lakewood, Ohio: Cooperative Press, 2013) and is the author of River Ganseys: Strikin’ t’loop, Swaving, and Other Yorkshire Knitting Curiosities Revived from the Archives (Lakewood, Ohio: Cooperative Press, 2015).
 Penelope writes about textile history, re-creates eighteenth- and nineteenth-century knitted items, and is a handspinner and natural dyer.
 She is descended from wool weavers, clothiers, and pioneer aniline dyers of her native West Riding of Yorkshire.